alexandrazolushkina/IntelliJ/tracker_integration.md

 ### Enabling the Task Manager Plugin

 Before connecting your issue tracker account to your project, make sure that the **Task Management** plugin is enabled.
-The plugin is bundled with IntelliJ IDEA, and it is usually enabled by default during IntelliJ IDEA installation.
+The plugin is bundled with IntelliJ IDEA, and it is usually enabled by default after IntelliJ IDEA installation.

 To check if the plugin is on: